pboutinaud/SHiVAi/step_by_step/README.md

 ```

 > Notes:\
+> For the sake of simplicity, we expect all the input images to be in the `anat` folder so that MRI acquisitions that may not have a specific spot in the official BIDS structure can also be placed there (typically, the SWI images needed for CMB detection).\
-> Alternatively, you can also use what we called the "standard" file structure, less stringent on the filenames.
+> Alternatively, you can use the "standard" file structure, which is less stringent on filenames.
 See the [dedicated section in the main read-me](../README.md/#data-structures-accepted-by-shivai).
+You would then need to swap `--input_type BIDS` for `--input_type standard` in the SHiVAi command line shown below.

 ### Run SHiVAi Processing